megacamelus/camel-upstream-info/camel-documentation/camel-mail.md

     2008-05-08 06:32:12,171 DEBUG MailConsumer - Processing message: messageNumber=[332], from=[James Bond <007@mi5.co.uk>], to=YOUR_USERNAME@gmail.com], subject=[...
     2008-05-08 06:32:12,187 INFO  newmail - Exchange[MailMessage: messageNumber=[332], from=[James Bond <007@mi5.co.uk>], to=YOUR_USERNAME@gmail.com], subject=[...

-# Consuming mails with attachment sample
+## Consuming mails with attachment

 In this sample, we poll a mailbox and store all attachments from the mails as files.
 First, we define a route to poll the mailbox.
 As this